iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Bregman Proximal Mapping.md

 These conditions belongs to the characterizations  [Simply Legendre Type](Simply%20Legendre%20Type.md).
 The strict convexity condition is necessary.
-To generalize the famous properties of [Moreau Envelope and Proximal Mapping](Moreau%20Envelope%20and%20Proximal%20Mapping.md), Amir Beck constructed assumption 9.3 and we quote
+To generalize the famous properties of [Moreau Envelope and Convex Proximal Mapping](Moreau%20Envelope%20and%20Convex%20Proximal%20Mapping.md), Amir Beck constructed assumption 9.3 and we quote

 #### **Assumption 9.2 | Favorable Assumptions for Bregman Divergence on Mirror Descent**
 > For the Bregman prox operator to possess favorable conditions that generalize the Euclidean based proximal mapping, we propose the following conditions for the function $\omega$ and the domain $C$ of our interest: